What is a 922(g)(1) gun crime?

 18 U.S.C. § 922(g)(1) gun law.

-Simply stated, 18 U.S.C.§922(g) bans groups of people from having a gun.
-One of these groups includes people with felony convictions, i.e., felons.
-The end result is if you have a felony conviction of any kind, then you cannot “possess” or own a firearm.
+Simply stated, the 18 U.S.C.§922(g) gun law bans specific groups of people from having a gun.
+One of these groups includes people with felony record, i.e., felons.
+The end result is if you have a felony record of any kind, then you cannot “possess” or own a firearm.

 Strangely, the top penalty for being an Armed Career Criminal is not listed in §924(e) either.
 Rather, the top penalty of life in jail seems to be implied by statute.
 See Johnson v.
 United States, 576 U.S. 591, 593 (2015).

-What are the guidelines for being a felon-in-possession of a gun?
+What are the guidelines for felon-in-possession gun crimes?

 U.S.S.G.§ 2K2.1 is the 922(g)(1) guideline.
-In fact, this guideline covers gun all crimes listed under 18 U.S.C. § 922(a)-(p).
-Some of the crimes this guideline applies to are straw buyers, undocumented non-citizens caught with a gun, and people with warrants caught with a gun.
+In fact, this guideline covers all crimes listed under 18 U.S.C. § 922(a)-(p).
+Some of the crimes this guideline applies to include straw buyers, undocumented non-citizens caught with a gun, and fugitives caught with a gun.

 Factors that can raise the jail time for someone convicted of a 922(g)(1) gun crime.